xvanausloos/airflow_ldi/README.md

 ## How to use in MacOs:
 - Start Docker desktop
 - Enable venv : source venv/bin/activate
-- Run script `deploy.sh` bash script.
+- Run `make deploy-infrastructure`.
 It will deploy the infrastructure for Airflow in Docker/K8S

 Open your web browser and go to Airflow UI: `http://localhost:8080`